Thank you! Your submission has been received!

 Contributors

-William Bianco is Professor of Political Science at Indiana University and Founding Director of the Indiana Political Analytics Workshop.
+William Bianco (Research Director) is Professor of Political Science at Indiana University and Founding Director of the Indiana Political Analytics Workshop.
 He received his PhD from the University of Rochester.
 His teaching focuses on first-year students and the Introduction to American Government class, emphasizing quantitative literacy.
-He is the co-author of American Politics Today, an introductory textbook published by W. W. Norton now in its 8th edition, and authored a second textbook, American Politics: Strategy and Choice.
+He is the co-author of American Politics Today, an introductory textbook published by W. W. Norton, now in its 8th edition, and authored a second textbook, American Politics: Strategy and Choice.
 His research program is on American politics, including Trust: Representatives and Constituents and numerous articles.
 He was also the PI or Co-PI for seven National Science Foundation grants and a current grant from the Russell Sage Foundation on the sources of inequalities in federal COVID assistance programs.
-His op-eds have been published in the Washington Post, the Indianapolis Star, Newsday, and other venues.
+His op-eds have been published in The Washington Post, Indianapolis Star, Newsday, and other venues.

 TABLE OF CONTENTS